Woore: Etymology

 The name means "boundary" in ancient Celtic or Anglo-Saxon ("Oure"), and this fits nicely with the fact that it is on the boundary with both the counties of Cheshire and Staffordshire.
 The parish is the most northerly in Shropshire.

 Location

-The civil parish includes several other hamlets and villages including Gravenhunger, Dorrington, Pipe Gate, Bearstone, part of Onneley (the remainder being in the neighbouring Staffordshire Parish of Madeley) and Ireland's Cross.

 The nearest significant towns to Woore are Market Drayton, Whitchurch, Newcastle-under-Lyme, Nantwich and Crewe.
-The A51 and A525 roads run through the village, the A51 being the old London - Chester post road.
+The A51 and A525 roads run through the village, crossing each other, the A51 being the old London - Chester post road.
 (Changes of horses used to be available at the former Swan Inn, now flats, in the centre of Woore itself.)
 The only road links between Woore and the rest of Shropshire pass through adjoining counties.
 The village is also the farthest place in Shropshire from the centre of the county near Cantlop.